B00361078/aiim/README.md

 repository.
 Select "Add project(s) to working set".
 Dependencies will automatically download to your USER_HOME directory.
 6. Locate the Main.java class located under com.aiim.app package.
 Right click then Run As>Run configurations.
 Run as Java application.
 Project is "app" and Main class is "com.aiim.app.Main", this will launch the app.
-7. Right click the top level pakcage in package explorer.
+7. Right click the top level package in package explorer.
 Select Run As>Maven Install, this is a simple way for unit tests to run then auto integration tests.

 ###Steps to launch from zipped folder###
 1. Extract the zipped folder.